In the old days of business ownership, you had one way of engaging with customers: talking with them when they happened to come by your store.

 5. Helpful invoicing and payment reminders

 Few manual tasks are more awkward than hitting up your customers for payment over and over.
-Thankfully, automation can come into play when it comes time to get paid.
+Thankfully, Keap's marketing automation platform can come into play when it comes time to get paid.

 Cash flow management is a major issue for small businesses, and a major part of what holds up revenue is failure to get paid on time.
 Many business owners resort to invoice financing.
 Others sell those invoices to a third party in order to get out of chasing down delinquent payments.